bitfinexcom/dazaar/docs/protocol.md

 proof of purchase must be publicly verifiable for the seller, who upon successful validation, will proceed to share data.
 This verification could for example be querying a blockchain.
-A seller may choose to make purchases a one-time fee or an ongoing fee based on, for example, time.
+A seller may choose to make purchases a one-time fee or an ongoing fee based on, for example, time or data usage.
 2. During the access phase, the buyer connects to the seller using the key pair for which they provided the public key during the registration, which the seller then verifies for having an active subscription.
 An inactive subscription